Welcome to the Gifted and Talented Program!

 In our elementary schools, Discovery Classrooms and Legacy Classrooms collaborate and consult with GT Services to provide differentiated and challenging lessons in the specific areas of giftedness for our gifted learners.
 Project Based Learning (PBL) is implemented within both types of classrooms which provide opportunities for and fosters growth in the essential skills.
 Primary Talent Pool (PTP) students and Gifted and Talented (GT) students have opportunities for both subject acceleration and whole grade acceleration according to district policies and procedures.
 Additionally, gifted students from Marshall County High School volunteer their time to mentor some of our younger gifted students within their areas of giftedness.
 The PTP Program serves students from Kindergarten through the third grade.
 The kindergarten, first, second, and third grade teachers throughout the county utilize critical and creative thinking strategies in the content areas to benefit all students.
 Visual/Performing Arts teachers also provide differentiated instruction as our goal is to challenge students in all areas for the purpose of recognizing and identifying potential strengths in the primary grades.

 Marshall County High School offers their Leadership Dynamics Class for our gifted leaders at the high school level.
-Advanced placement, dual credit, early graduation, acceptance into the Thoroughbred Academy at MSU, acceptance into Gatton Academy at WKU, advanced art classes, advanced music classes, drama, dance team, and differentiated instruction in the general education classes are all opportunities for our gifted high school students to be challenged in their areas of giftedness.
+Advanced placement, dual credit, early graduation, acceptance into the Thoroughbred Academy at MSU, acceptance into Gatton Academy at WKU, Quest Academy, advanced art classes, advanced music classes, drama, dance team, and differentiated instruction in the general education classes are all opportunities for our gifted high school students to be challenged in their areas of giftedness.

 Please do not hesitate to contact Gifted Services with any questions or concerns.